AxelOP96/jetbrains/README.md

 // Cats are robots!
 // desafio
 // Remember the conventions for naming variables?
 Make the variable CACTUS@HEIGHT not only syntactically correct, but also compliant with those recommendations.
-Enter the result.
+Enter the result.(recuerdas las convenciones para nombrar variables? hace a la variable CACTUS@HEIGHT no solo sintacticamente correcta sino sigue las recomendaciones.
+Ingresa el resultado)

 // What you'll do in this stage 1/5: Welcome to the battlefield!
 // Description
 // Tic-tac-toe is known all over the world.
 Each country may have its own version of the name, sometimes the rules are different, but the essence of the game remains the same.
-Below are the main rules that may be familiar to you since childhood.
+Below are the main rules that may be familiar to you since childhood.(Tateti es conocido en todo el mundo.
+Cada pais puede tener su version del nombre, a veces las reglas son distintas, pero la esencia del juego se mantiene.
+Mas abajo estan las reglas principales que pueden ser familiares para vos de tu niñez.)

 // Tic-tac-toe is a game played by two players on a 3x3 grid.
 One of the players is 'X', and the other player is 'O'.
 X plays first, then O takes the next turn, and so on.
+(tateti es un juego en el que participan 2 jugadores en un tablero de 3x3.
+Uno de los jugadores usa la "x" y el otro la "o", la x juega primero y la o el siguiente turno)

-// The players write 'X' and 'O' on a 3x3 field.
+// The players write 'X' and 'O' on a 3x3 field.(los jugadores escriben x y o en un campo de 3x3)

-// The first player that puts 3 X's or 3 O's in a straight line (including diagonals) wins the game.
+// The first player that puts 3 X's or 3 O's in a straight line (including diagonals) wins the game.(el primer jugador que pone 3 x o 3 o en una linea o diagonal gana el juego)

-// Objectives
+// Objectives(objetivos)
 // Your first task in this project is to print the game grid in the console output.
-Use what you’ve learned about the print() function to print three lines, each containing three characters (X’s and O’s) to represent a game of tic-tac-toe where all fields of the grid have been filled in.
+Use what you’ve learned about the print() function to print three lines, each containing three characters (X’s and O’s) to represent a game of tic-tac-toe where all fields of the grid have been filled in.(tu primera tarea en este proyecto es imprimir el tablero del juego en la salida de la consola.
+Usa lo que aprenderas sobre la funcion imprimir para imprimir tres lineas, para que cada una contenga 3 caracteres (x y o) para representar el juego de tateti donde todos los campos  del tablero son llenados).

- Example
+ Example(ejemplo)
- The example below shows how your output might look:
+ The example below shows how your output might look:(el ejemplo de abajo muestra como la salida debe verse)

  X O X
  O X O
  X X O
-What is Java?
+What is Java?(que es Java?)
 Java is a general-purpose modern programming language initially developed by Sun Microsystems, and currently owned by Oracle Corporation.
 The key feature of the language is platform independence: it means that the same Java program can be run on multiple platforms without any changes!
-This principle is also known as "write once, run anywhere" (or WORA).
+This principle is also known as "write once, run anywhere" (or WORA).(Java es un lenguaje de programacion multiproposito desarrollado por microsistemas sun y actualmente es de la corporaacion Oracle.
+La principal herramienta de este lenguaje es la independencia de la plataforma: esto significa que puede ser ejecutado por multiples plataformas sin cambios,  este principio es conocido como escribe una vez y ejecutalo donde sea)

 Java has been one of the most popular programming languages for many years.
 It has earned the top position in the TIOBE index (a programming language popularity index).
 This language is used by a huge community of developers around the world!
-If you have a problem, you can always ask other developers or find a suitable answer online.
+If you have a problem, you can always ask other developers or find a suitable answer online.(Java ha sido uno de los mas populares lenguajes de programacion por muchos años.
+Se ha ganado la alta posicion en el indice TIOBE, un indice de popularidad de lenguajes de programacion.
+Este lenguaje es usado por una enorme comunidad de desarrolladores por el mundo, si tienes un problema puedes preguntar a otros desarrolladores o encontrar una respuesta adecuada en linea)

 Java is used in our Android smartphones, the financial services industry, telecommunications, embedded systems, and in many other areas.
 Medical applications use it to store patient data, computer games, such as Minecraft, are created using Java; development tools like IntelliJ IDEA and Eclipse wouldn't exist without it.
+(Java es usado en nuestros celulares Android, la industria de servicios financieros, telecomunicaciones, sistemas embebidos, y en muchas otras areas.
+Aplicaciones medicas lo usan para almacenar data de los pacientes, juegos de computadora como minecraft son creados usando Java; herraminetas de desarrollo como Intellij IDEA y Eclipse no existirian sin él)

-A short history of Java
-The Java language project was initiated in 1991 by James Gosling and his colleagues.
+A short history of Java(una historia corta de Java) The Java language project was initiated in 1991 by James Gosling and his colleagues.
 In the beginning, the language was called "Oak."
 Later the project was renamed "Java" as a reference to Java coffee.
-For this reason, the language’s logo is a cup of coffee.
+For this reason, the language’s logo is a cup of coffee.(El proyecto de lenguaje Java fue inciado en 1991 por James Gosling y sus colegas.
+En el principio, el lenguaje fue llamado "oak".
+Mas tarde el proyecto fue renombrado Java como una referencia al cafe Java.

 Sun Microsystems released Java 1.0 in 1996.
 After that, new versions were released every 1 to 3 years.
 Since Java 9, released in 2017, new versions have been released every 6 months.
-You can read more about its history and find the most recent version here.
+You can read more about its history and find the most recent version here.(Microsistemas Sun liberaron Java 1.0 en 1996.
+Luego de eso, nuevas versiones eran liberadas cada 1 o 3 años.
+Desde Java 9, liberado en 2017, nuevas versiones son liberadas cada 6 meses)

-Some important features of Java
-As we've mentioned before, the most important feature of Java is platform independence.
+Some important features of Java(Algunas importantes herramientas de Java) As we've mentioned before, the most important feature of Java is platform independence.(Como mencionamos antes, la herramienta mas importante de Java es su independencia de plataforma)

 Another important feature is a simple and clear syntax.
-Many elements of the language are easy to read and are widely used in other programming languages such as C/C++, C#, JavaScript, and Go.
+Many elements of the language are easy to read and are widely used in other programming languages such as C/C++, C#, JavaScript, and Go.(Otra importante herramienta es su simple y clara sintaxis.
+Muchos elementos del lenguaje son faciles de leer y son ampliamente usados en otros lenguajes de programacion como C/C++, C#, JavaScript y Go)

 If you have ever written programs in C/C++, you know that manual memory cleaning can lead to bugs in the code.
 Fortunately, Java has a garbage collector that automatically cleans memory from unused objects during runtime.